 And even if you are saying, “my kid isn’t much into music,” have they had an opportunity to listen to different types of music?

-On a recent trip to Tennessee, my podcast partner, Rebecca Huff of thatorganicmom.com’s 10-year-old daughter had just discovered Andy Griffin.
+Once while visiting a friend, she explained to me her 10-year-old daughter had just discovered Andy Griffin.
 The child was utterly enchanted with Andy’s voice and his banjo.
-Rebecca’s father was an excellent banjo musician.
+The child’s grandfather was an excellent banjo musician.
 And this sweet girl played “Salty Dog,” every time we got in the car.
-Rebecca and I could barely contain our giggles.
+Her mother and I could barely contain our giggles.
 But the fact is, there was meaning in this music to this child.
 There was history and unique sound that she loved.
 Yes, we did suggest that we take turns picking songs.
 But the heritage and adoring curiosities that this evoked in the child, who in their right mind would suppress this?

-In a 2015 thegaurdian.com featured an article highlighting learning disabled musicians and discussed the power of music.
+In 2015 thegaurdian.com featured an article highlighting learning disabled musicians and discussed the power of music.

 One of the musicians said, “I write songs about my feelings.
 I think of a theme and the words just come to me.
 My Mother’s Day song is my favorite and the best line is: “If mothers were flowers, I’d pick you.”